-The important thing to keep in mind is that not all career trajectories are straight up.
+The important thing to keep in mind is that not all career trajectories are the same.
 Employees often take on jobs with less responsibility, or are asked to step down to a lower status position.
-How you mention the job change on your resume and in your cover letter can go a long way toward minimizing any negative impact when you're seeking your next job.
+How you mention the job change on your resume and in your cover letter can go a long way toward minimizing any negative impacts when you're seeking your next job.

 Also keep in mind that you don't need to spell it out for the employers who are considering your applications.
 Being careful about how you list your work history can help keep your application in the prospective employee pile.